 - Safe box

 - Washing machine

 With open-plan kitchens, designer living spaces and stunning sea views, you’ll want to self-cater quite a bit (note, no basic ingredients are provided, so you'll need to buy everything, including salt, pepper, washing-up liquid etc).
-But if you're feeling lazy, head to Cap Sa Sal's glass-encased restaurant surrounded by pine trees, overlooking the silvery sea.
+But if you're feeling lazy, walk a few minutes along the pine-shaded path to Hotel Cap Sa Sal's glass-encased restaurant surrounded by pine trees, overlooking the silvery sea.

 For a change of scene, Sa Tuna's restaurants are a 20-minute walk away, along the shoreline, and Begur is a 5-minute drive.
 Here you’ll find a good choice of eateries, ranging from renovated farmhouses to modern cafes and ice cream parlours.
 Everywhere we tried was very family friendly.